hackeriet/imponator/README.md

 - [ ] Add LED for SoC, so we can run blinky.
 - [ ] If keeping USB LED, add footprint for resistor in series.
 Also make it so that the USB LED is off by default and only blinks during transfer.
 - [ ] Find out why USB C alone does not power this thing.
+- [ ] Split LEDs to two different pins, so brightness can be controlled individually.